External Studies History

 The purpose of the Tabernacle Baptist College External Studies Program is to provide a well-rounded, Bible-based curriculum for those who are unable to attend at the Greenville campus.
 The program also has several satellite schools in the United States as well as overseas.

 We offer majors in the field of Theology as well as Religious Education.
 Degrees may be received for completing a one-year Certificate program and continue all the way to the Doctorate level.
 Those who major in Theology mainly enter into the Pastorate or Evangelical Ministries, while those who receive a Religious Education degree often enter into the field of Christian Education.

-Courses offered in the program range from Old Testament studies such as the Pentateuch or Poetical Writings to New Testament studies such as the Gospels or Pauline Epistles.
+Courses offered in the program range from Old Testament studies, such as the Pentateuch or Poetical Writings, to New Testament studies, such as the Gospels or Pauline Epistles.
 Some other Bible related courses offered range from Missions to Cults.
 Our curriculum endeavors to cover a wide range of subjects in order to equip the student for his or her future ministry.

-Those wishing to contact the Tabernacle Baptist College External Studies Program may do so by either emailing, calling, or writing our Greenville office.
+Those wishing to contact the Tabernacle Baptist College External Studies Program may do so by either emailing, calling, or writing to our Greenville office.
 The contact information is: